snsavage/timer-rails/CONTRIBUTING.md

-## Rails Timer Contributing Guide
+# Timer Rails Contributing Guide

-Contributions to the Rails Timer project are welcomed!
+Contributions to the Timer Rails project are welcomed!

 ## Issues
-If you find an issue with the Rails Timer app, please check GitHub issues for an exiting issue submission at [https://github.com/snsavage/rails-timer/issues](https://github.com/snsavage/rails-timer/issues).
+If you find an issue with the Timer Rails app, please check GitHub issues for an exiting issue submission at [https://github.com/snsavage/timer-rails/issues](https://github.com/snsavage/timer-rails/issues).
 If no existing issue is found, please submit a new issue.
 Please provide a clear explanation of the issue you found with any relevant background information, for example what steps will reproduce the issue.

 ## Pull Requests
-If you would like to contribute code to the Rails Timer project, please submit a [Pull Request](https://github.com/snsavage/rails-timer/pulls).
+If you would like to contribute code to the Timer Rails project, please submit a [Pull Request](https://github.com/snsavage/timer-rails/pulls).
 To submit a pull request:

-* Fork the Rails Timer GitHub repository.
+* Fork the Timer Rails GitHub repository.
 * Make changes on your fork.
 Please provide descriptive comments in your commit messages.
 Please review [this document](http://chris.beams.io/posts/git-commit/) for more information about structuring your commit messages.
 * Open a new pull request.